spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 There are two ways to use the Excel Upload Control.
 Since a Reuse Component (library) is basically utilised, this results in two deployment strategies that can be used.
-### Decentralised deployment:
+### Decentralized deployment
 The library is attached directly to each app and deployed with it.
-### Central deployment:
+### Central deployment
 The Excel upload is stored directly as a library centrally, e.g. in the on-premise ABAP system.
 For more information, please see the Page [Central Deployment](../../../ui5-cc-excelUpload/pages/CentralDeployment).

 ## Setup

-Here are the manual steps how to integrate the ui5-cc-excelUpload component.
+Here are the steps how to integrate the ui5-cc-excelUpload component manually.
 For a simplified integration, a [yo generator](../../../ui5-cc-excelUpload/pages/Generator) is also available.
-### Setup Decentralised deployment
+### Setup Decentralized deployment

 1\.
 Install from npm